How to stream all Home Assistant events to Azure?

 Select "Azure Event Hub"

 Give Event Hub Instance name.
 First I made a mistake and inputted here Azure Event Hub Namespace's name which is wrong.
-You need to input Event Hub Instance's name.
+You need to input the Event Hub Instance's name.

 Next Event Hub Namespace name, SAS policy name, and SAS key are given.